caiovcruz/dotnet-docker/README.md

 # .NET 6 Docker Sample

-This sample have just one endpoint and demonstrates how to build a container image for .NET 6 webapps.
+This sample demonstrates how to build a container image for .NET 6 webapps.

 The sample builds an application in a [.NET SDK container](https://hub.docker.com/_/microsoft-dotnet-sdk/) and then copies the build result into a new image (the one you are building) based on the smaller [.NET Docker Runtime image](https://hub.docker.com/_/microsoft-dotnet-runtime/) or [.NET Docker ASP.NET Core Runtime image](https://hub.docker.com/_/microsoft-dotnet-aspnet/).

-The instructions assume that you have cloned this repo, have [Docker](https://www.docker.com/) installed, and have a command prompt open within the `App/` directory within the repo.
+The instructions assume that you have cloned this repo, have [Docker](https://www.docker.com/) installed, and have a command prompt open within the cloned repo directory.

 ## Try a pre-built version of the sample

-If want to skip ahead, you can try a pre-built version with the following command and access it in your web browser at `http://localhost:8080/weatherforecast` endpoint.
+If want to skip ahead, you can try a pre-built version with the following command and access it in your web browser at `http://localhost:8080` endpoint.

 ```console
 docker run --rm -it -p 8080:80 caiovcruz/dotnet-docker